Digital-Preservation-Coalition/bit-list/content/entries/current-hard-disk-technologies/index.en.md

 ---
 id: nEBeK3LoLB
 title: Current Hard Disk Technologies
-description: 'Materials saved to storage devices with a variety of underlying magnetic or solid-state (flash) technologies that are hardwired into a computer still under warranty or supported: typically hard disks that are less than five years old.'
+description: "Materials saved to storage devices with a variety of underlying magnetic or solid-state (flash) technologies that are hardwired into a computer still under warranty or supported: typically hard disks that are less than five years old."
 examples: Direct Attached Storage (DAS) such as magnetic or solid-state drives integrated into individual laptops or workstations and into smaller scale storage facilities
 categories:
   - Integrated Storage
 threats: